Each TestContext

 }

-Declaring XML configuration and Groovy scripts at the same time
+You can declare XML configuration files and Groovy scripts at the same time using the location

 The following listing shows how to combine both options in an integration test: